molloy-lab/TREE-QMC/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/tree-qmc/README.html)

 This is a branch for **TQMC-pro**, a version of TREE-QMC for multi-copy gene trees.
 TQMC-pro is similar to A-pro; see [Zhang et al., *Mol Biol Evol*, 2020](https://doi.org/10.1093/molbev/msaa139).
-Like A-pro, TQMC-pro in that roots and tags the input so that each internal vertex is labeled as speciation or duplication.
-This information is used to excludes "duplication quartets" from speciest tree reconstruction.
+Like A-pro, TQMC-pro roots and tags the input so that each internal vertex is labeled as speciation or duplication.
+This information is used to exclude "duplication quartets" from speciest tree reconstruction.
 TQMC-pro does **not** agglomerate "speciation quartets," unlike ASTRAL-pro, and uses a different heuristic for reconstructing the species tree; see below for details.

 TQMC-pro will be merged with the main branch in the near future; in the meantime, you can build the code by checking out the correct commit.